 - Pencil is better because it won’t bleed thru sometime in the future.

 - When adding lights, it is important to plan before building.
-This plan should include where the light goes, where wire will go from there to a wall, then will wire be hidden on inside or outside.
+This plan should include where the light goes, where wire will go from there to a wall, then where will wire be hidden on inside or outside.
 These buildings have the white trim, so I generally tried to hide behind them with a groove.

 - To determine where wallpaper goes, lay the floor next to the wall and then draw line with pencil.
 Glue paper at the line just covering it.